ganeti/ganeti/doc/devnotes.rst

 Packaging notes
 ===============

-Ganeti is mostly developped and tested on `Debian
+Ganeti is mostly developed and tested on `Debian
 <http://www.debian.org/>`_-based distributions, while still keeping
-adoptability to other Linux distributions in mind.
+adaptability to other Linux distributions in mind.

 The ``doc/examples/`` directory contains a number of potentially useful scripts and configuration files.
 Some of them might need adjustment